a-memme/Text_Analysis_Reddit/README.md

 ## Results
 ### Keyword Extraction
-- Both techniques appear to output very similar results, often seeing a greater inclusion of words in the tokenizing/lemmatizing approach:
+- Both techniques appear to output very similar results, often seeing a greater inclusion of words in the tokenizing/lemmatizing approach, and thus, the first approach is used to cast a "wider net" to the analysis while still confident that irrelevant keywords are diluting the mix in comparison to the KeyBERT approach:
     - **Tokenization/Lemmatization**

         ![image](https://github.com/a-memme/Text_Analysis_Reddit/assets/79600550/9bb8cd2f-331b-46a2-b70c-ff6c4ebc3481)